 Patients particularly vulnerable to the consequences of neglect are those who are unable to advocate for themselves, perhaps because they suffer from Alzheimer’s or dementia, are on pain medication, or otherwise do not have the wherewithal to report it properly.
 When someone suspects their family member has been subjected to neglection, they should contact a nursing home neglect lawyer in Glastonbury.

-For a free legal consultation with a nursing home neglect lawyer serving Glastonbury, call 860-471-8333
+For a free legal consultation with a nursing home abuse lawyer serving Glastonbury, call 860-471-8333

 Bedsores as a Symptom of Neglect